Friendship is not just knowing each other but caring for each other

 The heart of friendship is being sincere to each other

 The Prophet (peace be upon him) said, “Religion is to be sincere.”
 Someone asked, “Sincere to whom?
-He (peace be upon him) replied, “To Allah, His book, His Prophet, the Muslim leaders and the Muslim people” (Reported by Abu Ruqiya bin Aus in Bukhari).
+He (peace be upon him) replied, “To Allah, His book, His Prophet, the Muslim leaders and the Muslims” (Reported by Abu Ruqiya bin Aus in Bukhari).
 Sincerity towards another person is characterised by two concerns: seeking their best interests and constantly advising them to do the right thing.

 Sincerity to “Muslims in general” means to guide them to that which is in their best interests in this world as well as in the hereafter.
 Supporting them by speech and actions, hide their faults, fulfil their needs, remove harm from them and bring good fortunes to them.
 Enjoin good and forbid evil with kindness, wish for them that which one wishes for oneself.